Best practices with Sky AI

 Fixing Exposure Issues: Sometimes, the sky may be overexposed or underexposed compared to the foreground.
 Usually, such a sky looks completely white.
 Replacing it can help correct these imbalances.

+How to add the sky if Sky AI does not detect it?
 How to add the sky via Layers?

 Click on the plus sign â+â at the top left corner to open the Layers panel.